-Over the past ten years, tendencies towards polarization and discrimination in the wider society have had a perceptible influence on attitudes and behaviours within education with forceful impacts on inclusive learning and teaching in our classrooms.
+Over the past ten years, tendencies towards polarization and discrimination in wider society have had a perceptible influence on attitudes and behaviours within education, with forceful impacts on inclusive learning and teaching in our classrooms.

-The explicit aim was fostering inclusive pedagogies, and questioning the so-called neutrality and equality in systems of schooling, production and consumption in the arts.
-Addressed to artists, researchers, activists, students, teachers and administrators, the programme invited people from various backgrounds, fields, abilities, gender identification, sexual orientation, ethnicity and religion to collectively explore how intersectional and de-colonial approaches could activate and spread theoretical and embodied knowledge.
+The explicit aim was fostering inclusive pedagogies and questioning the so-called neutrality and equality in systems of schooling, production and consumption in the arts.
+Addressed to artists, researchers, activists, students, teachers and administrators, the TTTT programme invited people from various backgrounds, fields, abilities, gender identifications, sexual orientations, ethnicity and religion to collectively explore how intersectional and de-colonial approaches could activate and spread theoretical and embodied knowledge.

 The working groups’ findings, the "Works, Methods & Tools", listed in the left hand navigation menu (in green), form the centre of this platform.
-Each contribution invites you to enter its universe, to test its proposals and guidance materials, to watch video and listen to audio interviews, to inform yourself about already existing activist organizations and networks, to download and delve into books, articles, and resources we used as reference material.
+Each contribution invites you to enter its universe, to test its proposals and guidance materials, to watch video and listen to audio interviews, to inform yourself about already existing activist organizations and networks, and to download and delve into the books, articles and resources we used.

-The working groups’ collective research includes, for example, an investigation into the complexities of facilitating a pronoun and access go-round to create a safer and inclusive classroom.
+The working groups’ collective research includes, for example, an investigation into the complexities of facilitating a pronoun and access go-round to create a safer and more inclusive classroom.
 The extensive and illustrated piece Who is in the Classroom? comes with Teaching Materials, including video and audio conversations and a PDF Pronoun Go-Round Guide in English, French and Swedish to download.
-The working group Questioning the Notion of Neutrality in the classroom presents ten interviews with teachers, scholars, and activists spread over Europe and Latin America who critically discuss hegemonies of knowledge, structural exclusions and inequalities as well as the concept of the “neutral” teacher from a range of different perspectives.
-Talking about inclusive classrooms, the Rethinking Admissions — Confronting Segregation research into dominant admission practices looks at one crucial moment of inclusion or exclusion — that of admission to higher education in the arts.
-Mapping current admission practices at one of the partner institutions, HDK-Valand, this piece interrogates affirmative action as a method to widen participation in arts education.
-The Bingos created by the “Language is a Virus” group provide suggestions how to respond to microaggressions embedded in daily life at the art school and jury work.
+The working group Questioning the Notion of Neutrality in the classroom presents ten interviews with teachers, scholars and activists from across Europe and Latin America, who critically discuss hegemonies of knowledge, structural exclusions and inequalities, and the concept of the “neutral” teacher from a range of different perspectives.
+Talking about inclusive classrooms, the Rethinking Admissions — Confronting Segregation research into dominant admission practices looks at one crucial moment of inclusion or exclusion – that of admission to higher education in the arts.
+Mapping current admission practices at one of the partner institutions, HDK-Valand, this piece interrogates affirmative action as a method of widening participation in arts education.
+The Bingos created by the “Language is a Virus” group provide suggestions on how to respond to microaggressions embedded in daily life at the art school and in jury work.

 One work we would specifically recommend reading, if you are invested in these questions, is the Inclusive Reflection Methods presenting a framework for collective reflection.
 Here we present the collective reflection on the TTTToolbox programme itself, which is a roller coaster of emotions and a must-read for anyone trying to organize intersectional, decolonial projects in the future.

 On the Activities page, you can follow the trajectory of our journey.
-It lists the activities in chronological order, from our most recent public events to the first and exciting in-person meeting in Brussels.
-Mapping the programme's activities that share the methods and findings in workshops and other events at art exhibitions, activist spaces, universities, and art schools also show who helped us developing the work, who invited us to share our findings and who was invited by us to give inputs, food for thought, or challenges.
-This page is illustrated by snapshots, picts, video clips or podcasts of entire public talks, such as Teresa Cisneros' talk Undoing the Institution — one person at the time
+It lists the activities in chronological order, from our most recent public events to the first exciting in-person meeting in Brussels.
+Mapping the programme's activities that share the methods and findings in workshops and other events at art exhibitions, activist spaces, universities, and art schools also show who helped us develop the work, who invited us to share our findings and who was invited by us to give inputs, food for thought, or challenges.
+This page is illustrated by snapshots, pics, video clips and podcasts of entire public talks, such as Teresa Cisneros' talk Undoing the Institution – one person at a time

-For a comprehensive reflection on these processes, their pain and pressure points and for a method on how to facilitate a group reflection, please see Inclusive Reflection Framework.
+For a comprehensive reflection on these processes, their pain and pressure points, and for a method of facilitating a group reflection, please see Inclusive Reflection Framework.

-We could neither anticipate the harassment accusations within one of the partner institutions that attempted its participation in TTTT to whitewash its reputation and had major implications on the TTTToolbox programme.
-Nor did we expect the fire that destroyed the OVH server building in Strasbourg in the first weeks of March 2021 and with it the material we had stored on the cloud until then.
+Something we could not have anticipated was the harassment accusations within one of our partner institutions and how it tried to use its participation in TTTT to whitewash its reputation.
+This had major implications for the TTTToolbox programme.
+Nor did we expect the fire in the first weeks of March 2021 that destroyed the OVH server building in Strasbourg and with it the material we had stored on the cloud up to then.

 - Proofreading/editing: John Moseley, Eleanor Ivory Weber, Eva Weinmayr

-- Conceptualising: Camille Circlude, Sarah Magnan, Laurence Rassel, Stéphanie Vilayphiou, Eva Weinmayr
+- Conceptualization: Camille Circlude, Sarah Magnan, Laurence Rassel, Stéphanie Vilayphiou, Eva Weinmayr

 - Coding/design: OSP (Sarah Magnan, Stéphanie Vilayphiou)